-The vaquita marina (Phocoena sinus) is the most endangered species of marine mammal in the world.
+The vaguita marina (Phocoena sinus) is the most endangered species of marine mammal in the world.
 It occurs only in the northern Gulf of California, Mexico.
-The species is endangered due to by catch in fisheries.
+The species is endangered due to bycatch in fisheries.
 The abundance of this species has declined from approximately 570 in 1997 to approximately 150 in 2007.
 Starting in 2008, the Government of Mexico dedicated an unprecedented level of funding and effort to help reverse this decline.
-It established a Vaquita Refuge in which vaquitas will be protected from entanglement in fishing nets.
-The level of fishing effort in other areas where vaquitas are found has been reduced by a combination of economic measures (funding fishing permit holders to retire their permits or to switch to other vaquita-safe fishing methods) and enforcement (to eliminate illegal fishing).
-It is uncertain whether these measures and future measures will be sufficient to reverse the decline in the vaquita population and to allow it to recover.
-The purpose of this workshop was to develop a monitoring plan that would allow managers to determine whether the vaquita population is growing or continuing to decline.
-This report details a monitoring plan within the refuge, but insufficient data were available to complete the design for areas outside the refuge, which still have intense fishing activities that would result in an unknown loss rate of the monitoring devices.
-Nevertheless, monitoring can begin while data are gathered simultaneously gathering to allow completion of the monitoring system by adding monitoring outside the refuge.
+It established a Vaguita Refuge in which vaquitas will be protected from entanglement in fishing nets.
+The level of fishing effort in other areas where vaquitas are found has been reduced by a combination of economic measures (funding fishing permit holders to retire their permits or to switch to other vaguita-safe fishing methods) and enforcement (to eliminate illegal fishing).
+It is uncertain whether these measures and future measures will be sufficient to reverse the decline in the vaguita population and to allow it to recover.
+The purpose of this workshop was to develop a monitoring plan that would allow managers to determine whether the vaguita population is growing or continuing to decline.
+This report details a monitoring plan within the refuge, but insufficient data were available to complete the design for areas outside the refuge, which still has intense fishing activities that would result in an unknown loss rate of the monitoring devices.
+Nevertheless, monitoring can begin while data are gathered simultaneously outside the refuge to allow completion of the monitoring system.

 Visual survey methods (such as the 1997 and 2008 surveys from large ships) are not sufficiently precise to detect trends in vaquita abundance over short time periods.
-Passive acoustic methods (recording the sounds they make) have been used to monitor the abundance from a single vessel from 1997-2008, but currently the vaquita detection rate is very low.
-Vaquitas have become too rare to use either of these two previous methods to measure trends in their population in the near future (i.e. during the next 10 years).
+Passive acoustic methods (recording the sounds they make) have been used to monitor abundance from a single vessel from 1997-2008, but currently the vaquita detection rate is very low.
+Vaquitas have become too rare to use either of these two previous methods to measure population trends in the near future (i.e. during the next 10 years).
 The maximum growth rate of the vaquita is only about 4% per year, meaning that on average only 4 new animals would be added to the population for every 100 existing individuals.
 Such small changes are exceedingly difficult to measure.
-Because scientists recognize the inadequacy of previously methods (both visual and acoustic) to monitor vaquita a major effort (Vaquita Expedition 2008) was made to see whether new technologies could be used.
+Because scientists recognize the inadequacy of previous methods (both visual and acoustic) to monitor vaquitas a major effort (Vaquita Expedition 2008) was made to see whether new technologies could be used.
 This workshop examined data from that effort and addressed whether they were sufficiently precise to monitor the abundance of this very small population.